Backing Local Firms Fund

 The Future Gen Menu project is a powerful example of how sustainability, education, and local economic development can be integrated into public sector food provision.
 With strong early outcomes and a clear roadmap for expansion, it offers a replicable model for other regions in Wales and beyond.
 The project’s success lies not only in its innovative approach but also in its ability to foster collaboration, shift cultural norms, and deliver tangible benefits to the foundational economy.

-Backing Local Firms Fund: Future Generations Menu Read More »
+Transforming school meals with a Future Generations Menu Read More »

 A group of school children holding up badges